 - Your state's "assigned-risk pool."
 These are the insurers of last resort.
 If you're denied car insurance due to your driving record, you can buy auto insurance from the assigned-risk pool.
-Generally any insurance agent can help you with an application for the pool.
+Generally any auto insurance agent can help you with an application for the pool.
 Your state will then assign an insurer to take you.

 How much does insurance cost after a DUI?

 Rate increases for car insurance after a DUI will depend on where you live and your insurer.
 We looked at rates for drivers with a clean record vs. drivers with a DUI and found a wide variation.
 Nationwide the average insurance increase after a DUI was 32%.

 The length of time insurers can use a DUI as a factor in rates also varies by state.
 Your insurance agent can tell you how long a DUI will affect your car insurance rates.